iifl-logo

 > Incorporate robust reporting mechanism and adoption of appropriate mitigation processes

 The company manages credit risks through stringent credit norms established through several years of experience in this line of business and continues to follow the time-tested practices of personally assessing every borrower, before committing to a credit exposure.
-This process ensure that the expertise in lending operation acquired by the company over the period is put to best use and acts to mitigate credit risk.
+This process ensures that the expertise in lending operation acquired by the company over the period is put to best use and acts to mitigate credit risk.
 Liquidity risks and interest risk arising out of maturity mismatch of assets and liabilities are managed through regular monitoring of the maturity proceeds.

 Human Resource Management